Game of chance

 While a game of chance may have some skill element to it, chance generally plays a greater role in determining its outcome.
 A game of skill may also may have elements of chance, but skill plays a greater role in determining its outcome.

 Gambling is known in nearly all human societies, even though many have passed laws restricting it.
 Early people used the knucklebones of sheep as dice.
-Some people develop a psychological addiction to gambling, and will risk even food and shelter to continue.
+Some people develop a psychological addiction to gambling and will risk food and shelter to continue.

+Skill

-Some games of chance may also involve a certain degree of skill.
-This is especially true when the player or players have decisions to make based upon previous or incomplete knowledge, such as blackjack.
-In other games, such as roulette and punto banco, (baccarat) the player may only choose the amount of bet and the thing he wants to bet on; the rest is up to chance, therefore these games are still considered games of chance with small amount of skills required.
-The distinction between 'chance' and 'skill' is relevant because in some countries chance games are illegal or at least regulated, but skill games are not.
-Since there is no standardized definition, poker, for example, has been ruled a game of chance in Germany and, by at least one New York state Federal judge, a game of skill there.
+Some games that involve an element of luck may also require a certain level of skill.
+This is particularly evident when players need to make decisions based on prior knowledge or incomplete information, as seen in games like blackjack.
+In contrast, games such as roulette and punto banco (baccarat) rely more on chance, with players having the choice to determine their bet amount and selection, leaving the outcome largely to luck.
+Consequently, these games are categorized as games of chance, although a minimal skill component is still involved.

+The distinction between 'chance' and 'skill' is relevant because in some countries, chance games are illegal or at least regulated, but skill games are not.
+Since there is no standardized definition, poker, for example, has been ruled a game of chance in Germany and, by at least one New York state Federal judge, a game of skill.